Comments and Complaints

 We hope that if you have a problem you will use our practice complaints procedure.
 We believe this will provide the best chance of putting right whatever has gone wrong and an opportunity to improve our practice.

-If, however, you feel nothing further can be achieved by direct discussion then you can request local arbitration with the Cambridgeshire & Peterborough NHS Foundation Trust PALS (Patient Advice and Liaison Service) Team:
+If, however, you feel nothing further can be achieved by direct discussion then you can contact with NHS complaints team directly.

-If this local arbitration should fail, reference can then be made to the Parliamentary and Health Service Ombudsman.
+If this should fail, reference can then be made to the Parliamentary and Health Service Ombudsman.

 After Local Resolution